pricklypixie/ragdemo/README.md

 - `llm local [model_name]` - Use a local model with llm library
 - `llm hf [model_name]` - Use a Hugging Face model

+- `system prompt "prompt"` - Set the system prompt
+- `system prompt show` - Show the current system prompt
+- `system prompt clear` - Clear the system prompt

+To manage defaults (useful when experimenting with different RAG settings):
+- `defaults save` - Save the defaults for a project (loaded when moving to the project)
+- `defaults read` - Read the faults for a project

 ## Configuration